 A young man, a relative of the younger Naren, arrived.
 He was

-bespectacled and foppishly dressed.
-Sri Ramakrishna spoke to the younger Naren.
+bespectacled and foolishly dressed.
+Sri Ramakrishna spoke to the

 MASTER: "You see, a young man was going along the road.
 He had put